Irreligion in the United States: Various explanations for trends

 Some of the underlying factors in the increases in people identifying as "Nones" seem to not be that significant numbers of people are dropping religion, but rather that, in recent times, it has become more socially acceptable for younger and older generations to identify as a "None" than in previous decades, when identifying as having no religion carried negative stigmas.
 With young people usually having lower religious observance than older people and them feeling more comfortable identifying as a "None", generational replacement factors could play a role in the increment.

 Other possible driving factors may be just broader general cultural changes in the American way of life.
 The growth of the internet and social media has altered the sense of community and spirituality and the growth of self-focused citizenry, as opposed to community-focused citizenry, has broadly led to less civic involvement and less loyalty to many public institutions.

 Other possible driving forces could be political backlash.
 Young adults, in particular, have turned away from organized religion because they perceive it as deeply entangled with conservative politics and some seek to distance themselves from polarized systems.

 Others have suggested that delays in marriage, settling down, and having children among younger people reduces or delays the number and commitment of people participating in traditional religions or religious activities.

 Robert Fuller argues that the ascendency of science as a way of understanding the world makes it difficult for some people to believe in the supernatural or accept the "blind faith" that religion often requires.
 That modern biblical scholarship has illuminated the human authorship of the Bible as opposed to divine revelation.
-And that most educated people are aware of the role that cultural conditioning plays in shaping beliefs.
+And most educated people are aware of the role that cultural conditioning plays in shaping beliefs and attitudes.

 Younger generations as a whole have lost trust and belief in numerous institutions along with religion.
 For instance, Millennials, which make up about 1/3 the "Nones" demographic, tend to have less belief and trust in institutions such as the labor market, the economy, government and politics, marriage, the media, along with churches; than previous generations.
 The Nones tend to be more politically liberal and their growth has resulted in some increases in membership of secular organizations.
 However, the overwhelming majority of those without religion are not joining secular groups or even aligning with secularism.

+Secular people in the United States, such as atheist and agnostics, have a distinctive belief system that can be traced for at least hundreds of years.
+They sometimes create religion-like institutions and communities, create rituals, and debate aspects of their shared beliefs.
+For these reasons, they are surprisingly religion-like despite often being opposed to religion.

 Tables

+Analyzing the 2014 map on the right, New England and the Western United States have the highest proportions of irreligious Americans, while the South and Great Plains have the lowest proportions.